Ajaxy/showcase-1/README.md

 2. Run `npm i`
 3. Run `npm run start`

+*Note.
+Make sure that you have MongoDB installed and running.*

 # Lazy loading
 Lazy loading of spots is made in a primitive way.
 Each time map bounds is changed (map has been moved or zoomed), a socket.io-request is made to a server.
 Bunch of received spots are being compared to existing ones and if there is something new, spots are re-rendered.